tensorflow/runtime/documents/async_value.md

 `ConcreteAsyncValue` via `HostContext::MakeAvailableAsyncValueRef`.

 Some kernels do not know their return types when they return.
-Examples include non-strict control flow kernels like `hex.if` and `hex.repeat`.
+Examples include non-strict control flow kernels like `tfrt.if` and `tfrt.repeat`.
 When the return types are unknown, these kernels return `IndirectAsyncValue` via `HostContext::MakeIndirectAsyncValue()`.

 #### Returning a result from an asynchronous BEF function may require an `IndirectAsyncValue`